 There is a wide range of such rivets available on the market.
 They can be used with different rivet dies to optimize the riveting process.
 Such combinations have to be chosen in accordance with the materials of the flange partners.
-This is 3rd party intellectual property and hence cannot be part of χMCF definition.
+This is third party intellectual property and therefore cannot be part of the χMCF definition.
 It is referred to by string attributes for rivet and die parameters.
-Possible values of these attribute are not subject of standard: In general, they are very OEM specific.
+Possible values of these attributes are not the subject of this document: In general, they are very OEM specific.
 However, to provide a minimum amount of information, some general geometric information is given by related attributes.

-A self-piercing rivet is denoted by a nested element <self_piercing/> within <rivet/>.
-This element is described completely by its attributes and those of <rivet>.
-In especially, attributes "length", "head_diameter" and "shaft_diameter" are inherited from <rivet>.
+An SPR is denoted by a nested element <self_piercing/> within <rivet/>.
+This element is described completely by its attributes and those of <rivet/>.
+In particular, attributes "length", "head_diameter" and "shaft_diameter" are inherited from <rivet/>.

-XML specification of <self_piercing/> element:
+XML specification of <self_piercing/> element